Cookie Consent Integration with Shopify

 If your Shopify libraries are not actioning consent themselves as expected and further blocking needs to be done, the recommendation is to use OneTrust AutoBlocking.

 To utilize AutoBlocking, you have to add the AutoBlocking script to your liquid files.
-You can find this script in your OneTrust tenant/console under Scripts > Your Domain > Test/Production Script.
-We recommend appending it as far up in your
+You can find this script in your OneTrust tenant under Scripts > Your Domain > Test/Production Script.
+We recommend appending it as far up in your <head> as possible as this script must be available before the main OneTrust script is loaded.

 Liquid files

-<script type="text/javascript"> function OptanonWrapper() {code here} </script>
+function OptanonWrapper() {code here}

 To utilize AutoBlocking, you have to add the AutoBlocking script to your liquid files.
-You can find this script in your OneTrust tenant/console under Scripts > Your Domain > Test/Production Script.
-We recommend appending it as far up in your
+You can find this script in your OneTrust tenant under Scripts > Your Domain > Test/Production Script.
+We recommend appending it as far up in your <head> as possible as this script must be available before the main OneTrust script is loaded.

 Custom pixel

-For any libraries added as a custom pixel (under Customer Events), we recommend retrieving consent status from the OptanonConsent cookie or the OnetrustActiveGroups
+For any libraries added as a custom pixel (under Customer Events), we recommend retrieving consent status from the OptanonConsent cookie or the OnetrustActiveGroups data layer variable and write some custom logic to block the scripts/cookies from firing if opted out.

 OneTrust blocking approaches like JavaScript Type Re-Writing or AutoBlocking can not be used as custom pixels are added as iFrames which prevent some OneTrust functions from working as expected.
 As such, we recommend using the two approaches above to load and block cookies before using the custom pixel approach if needed.